jaredpalmer/formik/README.md

 ...
 ```

 #### Avoiding a Render Callback

-If you are like me, and do not like render callbacks, I suggest treating React Native's `<TextInput/>` as if it were another 3rd party custom input element:
+If you are like me and do not like render callbacks, I suggest treating React Native's `<TextInput/>` as if it were another 3rd party custom input element:

   - Write your own class wrapper around the custom input element
   - Pass the custom component `props.handleChangeValue` instead of `props.handleChange`